Newbury Building Society

 2. Our branch accounts are passbook operated.
 We will provide you with a passbook when you open an account in branch but it will remain our property and must be returned to us whenever we ask, to be brought up to date or for such other purpose as we may reasonably require e.g. for audit purposes.

 4. If you have opened your account online you will not automatically receive a passbook, as you do not need one to operate your account online.
-If you want to transact in a branch on an account type opened online, you will need to request a passbook by visiting your local branch.
+If you would like to transact in a branch for an account opened online, you will need to request a passbook by sending a secure message via the myaccounts online service.
+The passbook will be posted to your registered address.

 6. Protecting your account